I am a Christian young woman engaged to a non-Christian. It is not an ideal situation and I have been reading and praying about it a lot.

 If no one in a relationship has asked for your input about their relationship, then why not actually show you’re a Christian, and be quiet about it?
 (And don’t talk to anyone else about it, either.
 Offering unsolicited critical opinions of others makes you a toxic gossip, which is one of the lowest things anyone can be.
 And basing your criticism on some nonexistent rule that you’ve decided is God’s decree makes you a sanctimonious toxic gossip, which, in the descending rings of hell, puts you just above waiters who spit in people’s food, and just below people who don’t clean up after the dog they’re walking.)

-And if it’s your opinion that God automatically condemns the Christian who marries a non-Christian, then you’ve clearly tossed out with the baptismal water (your, I’m going to guess, beloved) Paul, who wrote in 1 Corinthians:
+And if it’s your opinion that God automatically condemns the Christian who marries a non-Christian, then you’ve clearly tossed out, along with the baptismal water, Paul, who wrote in 1 Corinthians:

 For the unbelieving husband has been sanctified through his wife, and the unbelieving wife has been sanctified through her believing husband. … How do you know, wife, whether you will save your husband?
 Or, how do you know, husband, whether you will save your wife?